dynox/pubsubtemporal/README.md

 # PubSub Temporal Worker

-A Temporal-based pub/sub system for event-driven workflow execution.
-This system provides a flexible event dispatching mechanism where producers publish events and consumers subscribe to specific event types.
+A Temporal-based pub/sub system for event-driven workflow execution with domain-based architecture.
+This system provides a flexible event dispatching mechanism where producers publish events and consumers subscribe to specific event types across multiple isolated workers.

 ## Requirements